arialdomartini/category-theory/video-3-1.md

 In principle, in a category we can have arrows in 2 directions (`a -> b` and `b -> a`), but in this case we cannot.

-A category with these characteristics is called a *thin category* or *posetal category* (a category whose homsets each contain at most 1 morphism). *Posetal* comes from *poset*, which means *Pre Order Set*.
+A category with these characteristics is called a *thin category* or *posetal category*. *Posetal* comes from *poset*, which means *Pre Order Set*.

+## This categories and Homsets
+The set of morphisms is called *homset*.

+The set of morphisms from object `a` to object `b` in a category `C` is written as `C(a, b)`.
+There is also `C(a,a)`.
+It's a set.
+A thin

+A *thin category* is a category whose homsets each contain at most 1 morphism, that is is a category in which every homset is either an empty set or a singleton set.